ChrisCoCreated/depthcaster-old/docs/DATABASE_OPTIMIZATION.md

 # Database Optimization Guide

-This document describes the database optimization strategies used in Depthcaster to improve query performance and reduce compute costs on Neon DB.
+This document describes the database optimization strategies used in Sopha to improve query performance and reduce compute costs on Neon DB.

 ## Overview

-Depthcaster uses a hybrid storage approach that balances flexibility with performance:
+Sopha uses a hybrid storage approach that balances flexibility with performance:

 - **JSONB storage**: Full cast data stored in `cast_data` JSONB column
 - **Extracted columns**: Frequently queried fields extracted to dedicated columns